Funded by the UK Government

 Contact us

-This engagement exercise and associated questionnaire is being led by Jacobs on behalf of Cheshire East Council.
-Therefore, any communication and/or responses will be shared with Jacobs and any associated responses will likely come directly from Jacobs employees.
+This engagement exercise and associated questionnaire creation and analysis was led by Jacobs on behalf of Cheshire East Council.